nm011/gasless/contracts/README.md

 Gasless transactions allow users to interact with blockchain applications without needing to hold native tokens for gas fees.
 This project implements a gasless transaction forwarder, which allows the users to send ERC-721 transactions without holding ETH.
 We have tested the environment via multiple transactions on testNFTs (ERC-721).

 ### Note
-The ERC-20 tranasactions are not supported through this contract.
+The ERC-20 transactions are not supported through this contract.

 ## Installation
    ```bash